quantum-fusion/springboot_swagger_example-master-cassandra/dockerbuild/README.md

 ./build.script

-#Step3: Setup DockerHub account, and then Authenticate with DockerHub
+#Step3(Optional): Setup DockerHub account, and then Authenticate with DockerHub to upload to the public registry (needed for Docker pulls from registry for images)

 cd dockerbuild